zineb-khaloua/Leads-Analysis/README.md

 **Project Workflow**

-- Generate Sample Websites (You can point the seeder or lead importer to real public websites (e.g. https://acme.example.com) instead of the local demo pages.)
+- Generate Sample Websites (You can point the seeder or lead importer to real public websites  instead of the local demo pages.)

 - HTML files representing various companies are placed in public/sample-sites.